Cost-Center/Docs/README.md

 ## Best practices
 - Don't change campaign's / ad group's / ad's name unless you really need to do that.
 Some attribution services are tracking using those name (not id).
 So when the name's changed, it will lose the historical tracking.
+- All timezone settings in Ad Networks, Analytics Services, Attribution Services and Mediation Services should be UTC to avoid data mismatch.